beyond-all-reason/teiserver/documents/dev_designs/tachyon_system.md

     Session ->> Session: wait until timeout
 ```

+## Reconnection and state restoration after node restart

+When the node goes down, if the site config `tachyon.should-restore-state` is set to true,
+then processes will attempt to store part of their state when terminating with `:shutdown` reason.
+At startup, these snapshots are then used to recreate the process and bootstrap them.
+This process is not meant to recover from a crash of teiserver, only graceful shutdown are supported.

+The sessions and parties currently implement this logic.
+When a party detect a member is `DOWN` with a `:shutdown` reason, it itself enters a shutdown
+state where it will freeze its own state, waiting for its turn to shut down.
+At startup, parties are set up before sessions.
+The process will wait for a short duration
+for session to rejoin the party.
+When a session restarts, it then connects to the relevant
+parties.
+This allows every process to re-setup their monitors and synchronise their states
+before being fully ready.

+None of that requires the actual player connection to come back and thus should be fairly
+quick and predictable.

+Unfortunately, this logic is rather custom to all the relevant process, there is no
+generic solution to automatically restore state.

 ## Autohosts

 Autohosts connects to the server and are ready to be summoned to host a game by a lobby.